-Investment Court System put to the test
+Investment Court System put to the test New EU proposal will perpetuate investors’ attacks on health and environment

 The European Commission says that its new investment proposal –the Investment Court System - will protect governments' abilities to regulate on crucial matters such as public health and environmental protection.
 But analysis of five of the most controversial arbitration cases in recent years shows they could still be launched under the current proposal.